BIO3036 : Mammal Surveying Skills

 Assessment Rationale And Relationship

-The report will cover three of the four techniques covered and will include writing up data analyses and structured discussion (based on specific questions to determine depth of knowledge).
+The report will directly assess understanding of the practical, welfare and ethical considerations of the techniques covered and will include writing up data analyses and structured discussion (based on specific questions to determine depth of knowledge).